treangenlab/radmicrobes/session3/README.md

 Now that you have successfully identified these isolates as *K. pneumoniae*, you want to quickly check what sequence type these isolates belong to using their assembly files.
 As mentioned before, *in silico* multilocus sequence typing (MLST) is based on a simple PCR assay where you target 7-8 single copy housekeeping genes within a bacterial chromosome that is typically species specific.
 Many schema are available in the aforementioned databases.
 Fortunately, with some simple understanding of the key:value dictionary structure of the [JSON file format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), we can modify Dr. Keith Jolley's Python script to do ```curl``` API calls using the *K. pneumoniae* MLST schema:

 ```
-python3 ./kpneumoniae_mlst_api_upload.py -f ./ARLG-3180_consensus_assembly.fasta
+for file in $(cat ./../Files/assembly_list.tsv);do echo $file; python ./kpneumoniae_mlst_api_upload.py -f ./../Files/assemblies/${file}_prokka_dir/${file}_prokka.fna;done
 ```

 We can see based on the stdout that we have exact matches for ARLG-3179 (ST258) and ARLG-3180 (ST307), which corresponds to the two most commonly detected *K. pneumoniae* sequence types that were circulating in Houston, TX from 2016 to 2017.
+This is a great example of how you can modify pre-existing code to perform use-case functions necessary for your own work!

-For those scared of the commandline (**which you shouldn't be!!!**), I will now demonstrate how we could upload a fasta file to [BIGSdb-Pasteur](https://bigsdb.pasteur.fr/) to determine the sequence type of the organism.
+For those scared of the commandline (**which you shouldn't be!!!**), I will now demonstrate how you could upload a fasta file using the website interface of [BIGSdb-Pasteur](https://bigsdb.pasteur.fr/) to determine the sequence type of the organism.

 #### Example 3 - Downloading schemes